-WAC 200-100-03001 states, in part, "...(3) The governing body of the joint self-insurance program shall establish and maintain total primary and secondary assets in an amount equal to or greater than the unpaid claim estimate at the seventy percent confidence level as determined by the program's actuary as of fiscal year end...."
+WAC 200-100-03001 states, in part, "...(3) The governing body of every joint self-insurance program operating under this chapter shall establish and maintain total primary and secondary assets in an amount equal to or greater than the unpaid claim estimate at the eighty percent confidence level as determined by the program's actuary as of fiscal year end..."

-WAC 200-100-020 (23) states that "Secondary assets" means insurance receivables, real estate or other assets (less any nonclaims liabilities) the value of which can be independently verified by the state risk manager.
+WAC 200-100-020 (21) states that "Secondary assets" means insurance receivables, real estate or other assets (less any nonclaims liabilities) the value of which can be independently verified by the state risk manager.

-Results: Southwest Washington Risk Management Insurance Cooperative met this requirement by maintaining reserves in excess of the 70% confidence level to fund the Pool's liability for unpaid claims.
+Results: Southwest Washington Risk Management Insurance Cooperative met this requirement by maintaining reserves in excess of the 80% confidence level to fund the Pool's liability for unpaid claims.
 The secondary assets consist of additional cash reserves, investments and other assets (property and equipment are excluded from assets used in this calculation).

-Test 1 - Primary Asset Test Test 2 - Secondary Asset Test (WAC 200-100-03001(2)) (WAC 200-100-03001(3)) \$5,340,156 Primary Assets \$5,871,640 Secondary Assets Estimated Claim Liabilities Estimated Claim Liabilities at at the expected level per the 70% confidence level per \$1,311,704 actuarial estimate \$2,211,000 actuarial estimate RESULT: PASS RESULT: PASS Estimated outstanding Estimated outstanding liabilities at the expected liabilities at the seventy level must be less than percent confidence level must primary assets (cash and be less than combined investments less nonclaims primary assets and secondary liabilities) assets (receivables, recoverables, real estate and other assets that can be independently verified by the State Risk Manager)
+Test 1 - Primary Asset Test Test 2 - Secondary Asset Test (WAC 200-100-03001(2)) (WAC 200-100-03001(3)) \$6,116,570 Primary Assets \$6,172,151 Secondary Assets \$661,469 Estimated Claim Liabilities at the expected level per actuarial estimate \$1,628,000 Estimated Claim Liabilities at the 70% confidence level per actuarial estimate RESULT: PASS RESULT: PASS Estimated outstanding liabilities at the expected level must be less than primary assets (cash and investments less nonclaims liabilities) Estimated outstanding liabilities at the seventy percent confidence level must be less than combined primary assets and secondary assets (receivables, recoverables, real estate and other assets that can be independently verified by the State Risk Manager)